brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ## Read vs Write

-^ As professional developers, sure we're writing a lot of code; but we're actually reading and scanning much more.
+^ As professional developers we're writing a lot of code; but we're actually reading and scanning much more.

 ^ To name a few obvious examples: reading documentation, doing code reviews or finding your way in legacy codebases

 ^ But our own code also fits in this list.
-Ask yourself how many minutes a day your actually typing code, and compare that to the amount of time spent reading and figurng things out, trying to understand what's actually written.
+Ask yourself how many minutes a day you're actually typing code, and compare that to the amount of time spent reading and figuring things out, trying to understand what's actually written.

 ---